 <ESMA_QUESTION_SFTR_14>

+.

 The terms collateral taker and giver for securities lending trades may lead to misleading reporting.

 For example, a firm may borrow securities to cover a settlement obligation, and provide cash collateral for 105% of the value of the loan and under the proposed definitions would be classified as a collateral giver.
 However, the same firm may agree to finance the same securities and provide only 98% value of the securities in cash.
 In this scenario, it is less clear whether the firm providing cash is classified as the collateral giver or taker, and both parties could interpret themselves as either definition.